 Welcome to the Holland Christian Schools Board of Trustees section of the school’s website.
 It is our hope that the information presented here will be helpful to all school society members.

 Holland Christian’s Board of Trustees is a “Governing Board” as opposed to an “Administrative Board” or a “Representative Board.”
 A Governing Board does not participate in the day-to-day running of the school.
 That is the job of the Head of Schools and his or her administrative team.
 The Board works to assure that there are well defined governance, policies, funding, and organizational structure.
-The Board also assures that we have a very capable Head of Schools leading an administrative team of highly professional, highly capable staff members to execute our mission.
-Functionally the Board provides leadership in the areas of Education, Finance, Stewardship, and Trustees.
+The Board also assures that there is a very capable Head of Schools leading an administrative team of highly professional, highly capable staff members to execute our school’s mission.
+Functionally, the Board provides leadership in the areas of Education, Finance, Stewardship, and Trustees.

 The Head of Schools reports to the Board of Trustees and is solely responsible to “run the school” day-to-day, semester-to-semester, and year-to-year.

-This year the Board worked for several months examining and redefining our Strategic Priorities for the next 3 to 5 years.
+The Board has worked to define our Strategic Priorities for the next 3 to 5 years.
 They are:

 1. Holistic Christian Education and Faith Formation: Set and achieve well-defined goals in Christian education and faith formation/integration; equip students in partnership with families and churches.